Pasadena Rugby Football Club

 The Pasadena Rugby Football Club is a rugby union club based in Pasadena, California.
-PRFC competes in the Southern California Rugby Football Union's Division I.
+PRFC competes in the Southern California Rugby Football Union's Division II.

 History

 The club was founded in 1971 by former Japanese national scrum-half Kei Takarabe with the merging of the Warlords and Crown City Rugby Football Clubs which were located in Pasadena, California.
-For over 30 years, the Club has maintained a strong rugby tradition in the highly competitive SCRFU and has seen several of its players move on to play for the USA Eagles National Team.
+For over 30 years, the Club has maintained a strong rugby tradition in the highly competitive SCRFU.

 Teams

 Pasadena RFC consists of a growing Youth (U8, U10, U12, U14), Junior (U16 and U18), Women's (The Royals), second side men's (The Warlords) and first side men's teams.
 PRFC also fields competitive Rugby Sevens teams over the Summer.
 In addition to our current teams, PRFC has a vibrant and active Old Boys team, the Owls, that host an Alumni Old Boys game every season.

 Successes

-Pasadena RFC are a constant fixture in the Southern California Rugby Football Union's Playoffs, having advanced and competed multiple times throughout the club's history.
+Pasadena RFC have featured in the Southern California Rugby Football Union's Playoffs a few times, having advanced and competed multiple times throughout the club's history.